DLR-RM/stable-baselines3/docs/guide/examples.rst

-Following example demonstrates reading parameters, modifying some of them and loading them to model by implementing `evolution strategy (es) <http://blog.otoro.net/2017/10/29/visual-evolution-strategies/>`_ for solving ``CartPole-v1`` environment.
+Following example demonstrates reading parameters, modifying some of them and loading them to model by implementing `evolution strategy (es) <http://blog.otoro.net/2017/10/29/visual-evolution-strategies/>`_ for solving the ``CartPole-v1`` environment.
 The initial guess for parameters is obtained by running A2C policy gradient updates on the model.

 .. code-block:: python